 If your scalp is exceptionally dry and your hair is brittle and prone to breakage, then you’re likely to be missing the essential oils that your scalp should naturally produce.

 In order to maximize hair growth in a healthy, natural way, while combatting dryness in the scalp, consider using natural oils such as lavender or tea tree in order to stimulate hair follicle growth.

 For the best results, you should consider massaging the oils into your scalp before bed, in order to allow the scalp to absorb the oils overnight, allowing your scalp and hair to feel rejuvenated.

-As you can see, there are great number of things that you can implement into your everyday routine in order to promote healthier hair and a rejuvenated scalp.
+As you can see, there is a great number of things that you can implement into your everyday routine in order to promote healthier hair and a rejuvenated scalp.

-Thinning hair can now be a thing of the past, with help from the tips above.
+Thinning hair can now be a thing of the past, with the help of the tips above.